How Does An IRS Offer in Compromise Work?

 An Example of an Offer in Compromise

-Lauren contacted Boxelder Consulting, and after a licensed tax professional reviewed her financial condition, they determined that she could save tens of thousands of dollars by filing an offer in compromise.
+When Lauren contacted Boxelder Consulting, a licensed tax professional reviewed her financial condition and determined that she could save tens of thousands of dollars by filing an offer in compromise.
 After extensive negotiations with the IRS, Lauren settled her debt for just $6,000.

 $70,000 – $6,000 = $64,000 in savings